VincentPoncet/datastax-java-starter/README.md

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaPopulate" -DcontactPoints=localhost

 To load data with the DataGenerator

-	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.DataGenerator"
+	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.DataGenerator" -DcontactPoints=localhost

-	Make sure you have the path in myProperties.txt file eg src/main/resources/product.json.
+Make sure you have the path in `myProperties.txt` file eg `src/main/resources/product.json`.
-	Location of the file can be changed in src/main/resources/myProperties.txt
+Location of the file can be changed in `src/main/resources/myProperties.txt`

 To create the Solr Core